 You can delete unused regions from the Avalanche Console at any time.
-Any server locations associated with a region automatically return to the Deleted Server Locations folder when you delete that region.
+Any server locations within a region are automatically moved to the Deleted Server Locations region when you delete that region.

-NOTE Deleting a region is permanent.
+NOTE: Deleting a region is permanent.
 There is no way to retrieve deleted regions.
-You must recreate the region.